Font Pairing Tool

 Display + Body

 Pairing a bold, distinctive display font with a simple, readable body font creates strong visual impact.
-Display fonts are designed for large sizes and short text, making them perfect for headings.
+Display fonts are designed for large sizes and short text.

 Example: Bebas Neue (heading) + Roboto (body)